googleapis/nodejs-firestore/api-report/firestore.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration as(name: string): AliasedExpression;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration asBoolean(): BooleanExpression;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration ascending(): Ordering;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration average(): AggregateFunction;